getsentry/spotlight/.changeset/funny-taxes-admire.md

 "@spotlightjs/spotlight": patch
 ---

-shifted all the dependencies to dev dependencies
+shifted electron dependencies to dev dependencies as there were getting installed with npx for spotlight run